chstan/arpes/CONTRIBUTING.md

+# IMPORTANT NOTICE

+GitLab provides no way for messaging between users.
+Please contact directly by email to [Conrad](mailto:chstansbury@gmail.com) if you have questions about contributing.

+If you open Issues or Merge Requests at GitHub, Conrad is also much more likely to see them there in a timely fashion.

 # How to contribute to PyARPES

 We absolutely welcome the support and partnership of users that want to contribute to PyARPES!